 Born and raised in the Miami heat, Haydee Borrero is passionate of the local fauna and flora.
 She received her BSc in Environmental Studies at Florida International University in 2013.
 She has worked on a variety of projects that have restoration and conservation implications, namely in south-western China working with orchids at the Yachang National Orchid Reserve and in Navarino Island, Chile working on Magellanic woodpeckers and migratory bird surveys.
 She is currently enrolled as a PhD student at Florida International University and is being advised by Dr. Hong Liu.
 She is interested in the pollination ecology and distribution of state-listed endangered orchids in South Florida.
 Taking into account how climate change has or will affect south Florida populations and the implications of that for conservation and restoration projects.

 Catherine Bravo obtained her Master's degree at FIU under the supervision of Dr. Ken Feeley in 2013, and was also a Fairchild graduate student.
 She did her research in the cloud forest of Manu National Park in Peru, focusing on plant functional traits of mountain trees along an elevational gradient.
 She has 4 years of experience working in education and capacity building for organizations such as The Organization for Tropical Studies, Network of Conservation Educators and Practitioners, and Tropical Andes Alliance.
-Catherine has returned to Dr. Feeley’s lab to continue her research in Peru looking at plant community assembly in mountain forests.
+Catherine is working in Dr. Feeley’s lab developing her research in Peru looking at plant community assembly in mountain forests.

 Belén Fadrique earned her BS in Biology from the Universidad del País Vasco (Spain) and her MSc of Biodiversity of Tropical Areas and Conservation from Spain's Universidad Menéndez y Pelayo and Agencia Estatal Consejo Superior de Investigaciones Científicas (CSIC).
 For her thesis research, Belén studied the distribution of lianas along an altitudinal gradient in Podocarpus National Park, in the Ecuadorian Andes.
 She has participated in several internships on neotropical forest, including in Perú, Ecuador and Panamá.
-Belén is currently enrolled in the doctoral program at Florida Internal University working with Dr. Kenneth Feeley.
+Belén is currently working with Dr. Kenneth Feeley.
 Belén is interested in forest dynamics and plant species distributions driven by gradients and climate change.
 She is especially concerned about how undergoing global change will affect interactions between species and how communities will respond.

 Jonathan Flickinger earned a BS in Plant Sciences from Cornell University in 2012.
 While there, he held a work-study position imaging herbarium specimens that sparked his interest in the worldwide diversity of plants.
 Afterwards he worked in the field of horticulture and gained experience with plant curation and record keeping at public gardens.
 He is now pursuing his interests in plant systematics and conservation as a PhD student advised by Dr. Javier Francisco-Ortega.
 His graduate research focuses on systematics of Myrtaceae from the Caribbean Islands.
 He is originally from Pittsburgh, Pennsylvania.

 Timothy Perez graduated from the University of Vermont in 2010 with a BSc in Plant Biology.
-Before joining the lab of Dr. Kenneth Feeley at Florida International University in 2014, his interests in ecology developed from his participation in a myriad of projects such as sage grouse habitat assessments, clearwing butterfly ecology research, a chronosequence tree census, and development of an environmental education curriculum.
+Before joining the lab of Dr. Kenneth Feeley, his interests in ecology developed from his participation in a myriad of projects such as sage grouse habitat assessments, clearwing butterfly ecology research, a chronosequence tree census, and development of an environmental education curriculum.
 The time that Tim spent in the Neotropics galvanized him to study the effects of climate change on processes including tropical forest dynamics, biodiversity, community ecology and phylogeny.
 Through science education, he hopes to share what he learns beyond the academic community.

 Christine Pardo received her undergraduate degree at Florida International University where she founded the award-winning undergraduate ecology club.
 She worked as a research assistant for Dr. Ken Feeley in Peru and for Dr. Steve Oberbauer in Alaska and as a summer REU research assistant at Harvard Forest.
 She started her doctoral program with Dr. Ken Feeley in 2016.
 Christine's dissertation research will explore biological invasions.
 Specifically, she will investigate why some species succeed and others fail to invade South Florida with a specific focus on introduced woody plants.
 Her plan is to analyze multiple factors of invasiveness such as introduction history, propagule pressure, species traits, and habitat characteristics to answer her research questions.
 The overarching goal of her proposed research is to provide a new perspective on local invasions to allow for management agencies to better predict and control for the effects of species invasions.